BOAT-ocean-acoustics/fundamentals/boat_tutorials/conceptual/intro_first_level.md

 5. Recognize potential caveats in the measurement, inference, or estimation processes

 (conceptual-intro_motivation)=
-## Motivating example: Studying the lives of orcas using sound
+## Motivating example: The acoustic lives of the orcas

 <!-- Description of scenarios without using the sonar equation first -->